Deriving volume density profiles of filaments from observed surface densities: Validation

 \subsubsection{Implications for observational studies}

-Figure~\ref{fig:california_profiles} highlights two important facts that are frequently overlooked in observational studies of filaments.
+Figure~\ref{fig:california_profiles} illustrates two qualitative trends that are frequently overlooked in observational studies of filaments.
 First, the half-maximum widths $H$ and $h$ of the surface and volume density profiles, respectively, become very dissimilar for extended filaments with large $\xi$ and shallow slopes $\beta$.
 For the three California filaments, the ratios are $H/h=$ \{1.04, 1.47, 11.0\}, with the third filament showing a dramatic difference.
-Second, the slope differences $\delta\equiv\beta-\gamma$ are systematically below unity ($\delta=$ \{0.98, 0.74, 0.51\}) for these filaments.
+Second, the slope differences $\delta\equiv\beta-\gamma$ are systematically below unity ($\delta=$ \{0.98, 0.74, 0.51\}) for these filaments. \chg{We stress that these particular numbers are illustrative rather than definitive: the three filaments have $\mathcal{R}=$ \{8.38, 3.54, 4.45\}, so the derived $\beta$ and $h$ (and hence the precise $H/h$ and $\delta$ values) carry the large systematic uncertainties discussed in Sect.~\ref{fitting_results}.
+The qualitative conclusions -- that $H$ and $h$ can differ greatly and that $\delta$ can fall well below unity for shallow, extended filaments -- are robust and follow directly from the analytical relationships (Fig.~\ref{relationships}), but the specific values for these particular underresolved filaments should not be taken as accurate measurements.}

 These results demonstrate that it is incorrect to measure $H$ and $\gamma$ from a surface density profile and assume that the volume density distribution has the same (or similar) width $h\approx H$ and slope $\beta=\gamma+1$.
 The latter relation, traditionally used to convert a measured surface density slope $\gamma$ to the volume density slope, holds only for sufficiently steep profiles with $\gamma\gtrsim 1.3$ and moderate extents.
 For shallower slopes, especially for extended profiles with $\xi\gtrsim 10$, the traditional assumptions become increasingly inaccurate, as shown in Fig.~\ref{relationships}.
-The third California filament, with its shallow slope ($\beta=0.740$) and large extent ($\xi=14.8$), exemplifies this issue, with the measured width $H$ being more than an order of magnitude larger than the true volume density width $h$.
+The third California filament, with its shallow slope ($\beta=0.740$) and large extent ($\xi=14.8$), exemplifies this issue, with the measured width $H$ being more than an order of magnitude larger than the \chg{derived} volume density width $h$.